rbtcollins/bitnami-docker/vcloud/redmine/README.md

 #### Create `k8s-master` VM

+In vCloud Air, VM's are created from image templates.
+The default VMware catalog consists of a bunch of images templates to get you started.

-List the catalog items using:
+We can list the items in your catalog items using:

 ```bash
 $ vca catalog